bullette007/bullette007.github.io/book/_sources/06_InverseProblemsInCompimg.md

 \end{align}
 $

-Here the matrix $D$ represents the identity matrix which is why it can be omitted.
+Here the matrix $\mathbf{D}$ represents the identity matrix which is why it can be omitted.

 +++ {"slideshow": {"slide_type": "subslide"}}